 Since the inception of the NMTC Program, QLICIs have been made in all 50 states, the District of Columbia, Puerto Rico, and Guam.
-However, the CDFI Fund has identified Puerto Rico along with the following 10 states as areas that have received fewer dollars of QLICIs in proportion to their statewide population residing in Low-Income Communities: Alabama, Florida, Georgia, Indiana, Kansas, Nevada, Tennessee, Texas, West Virginia, and Wyoming.
-The above states are identified by obtaining the total dollars of QLICIs invested (FY2003-FY2015) in each state and dividing the total dollars of QLICIs by the population residing in LICs in that state.
-Total dollars of QLICIs are based on the FY 2014 Community Impact Investment System (CIIS) public data.
-The “population for whom poverty is determined” residing in LICs is based on the 2011-2015 ACS NMTC eligibility data.
+However, the CDFI Fund has identified Puerto Rico along with the following 10 states as areas that have received fewer dollars of QLICIs in proportion to their statewide population residing in Low-Income Communities: Florida, Georgia, Idaho, Kansas, Nevada, Tennessee, Texas, Virginia, West Virginia, and Wyoming.
+The above states are identified by dividing the total dollars of QLICIs invested (FY2003-FY2016) in each state by the population residing in LICs in that state.
+Total dollars of QLICIs are based on the NMTC Public Data Release updated in December 2018.
+The population residing in LICs by state is established using data listed as “population for whom poverty is determined” in the 2011-2015 American Community Survey (ACS) NMTC eligibility data (and 2006-2010 ACS NMTC eligibility data for Island Areas).

-The CDFI Fund also considers the Island Areas of the United States (American Samoa, Guam, Northern Mariana Islands, and US Virgin Islands) to have received lower levels of NMTC investment as these four territories have only received minimal amounts of QLICIs.
+The CDFI Fund also considers additional Island Areas of the United States (American Samoa, Guam, Northern Mariana Islands, and US Virgin Islands) to have received lower levels of NMTC investment, as these four territories have only received minimal amounts of QLICIs.

-While investing in the geographies listed above is considered an innovative use of NMTCs for the purposes of Question 18, the CDFI Fund does not give preference to this innovative use over any other innovative use.
+While investment in the geographies listed above is considered an innovative investment of NMTCs for the purposes of Question 18, the CDFI Fund does not give preference to this innovative investment type over any other innovative investment type.

-If the Applicant commits to provide QLICIs where the total QLICIs received by the QALICB are $4 million or less, does that include QLICIs made into multi-CDE transactions?
+If the Applicant commits in Q. 18 to provide QLICIs where the total QLICIs received by the QALICB are $4 million or less, does that include QLICIs made into multi-CDE transactions?

-This question has been revised.
-Please see Question C under “Updates to the
+Yes.
+In order to qualify as an innovative investment, total QLICIs received by the QALICB, from all CDEs involved in the transaction, must be $4 million or less.
+For more information

+about how this activity will be monitored, please see the NMTC Program Compliance Monitoring Frequently Asked Questions.

+Please note that the $4 million or less threshold for this innovative investment only applies to the CY 2018 and CY 2019 application rounds.
+For earlier rounds, the $2 million or less threshold still applies.

-If the Applicant commits to provide QLICIs for non-Real Estate Activities as an innovative Activity in Q. 18, can QLICIs financing both Real Estate and non- Real Estate Activities count toward this commitment?
+If the Applicant commits to provide QLICIs for non-Real Estate Activities as an innovative investment in Q. 18, can QLICIs financing both Real Estate and non- Real Estate Activities count toward this commitment?

-No. In order for the Applicant’s QLICIs to count toward the innovative use commitment, any financial note provided by the Allocatee to a QALICB must be used entirely for non-Real Estate Activities.
-For example, if the Applicant provides two financial notes (i.e. an A Note and a B Note) to a QALICB and a portion of one note is financing Real Estate Activities, then none of the financial notes to that QALICB can be counted towards its commitment for non-Real Estate innovative Activities.
+No. In order for the Applicant’s QLICIs to count toward the innovative investment commitment, any financial note provided by the Allocatee to a QALICB must be used entirely for non-Real Estate Activities.
+For example, if the Applicant provides two financial notes (i.e. an A Note and a B Note) to a QALICB and a portion of one note is financing Real Estate Activities, then none of the financial notes to that QALICB can be counted towards its commitment for non-Real Estate innovative investments.

 With respect to multi-CDE transactions, the financing activities of other CDEs are not considered in the Applicant’s commitment to Non-Real Estate Activities.
 In effect, in such transactions, other CDEs may provide financing for Real Estate Activities.
 In multi-CDE transactions, the Applicant’s QLICIs will count toward its non-Real Estate commitment as long as these QLICIs finance ONLY non-Real Estate Activities, notwithstanding the financing provided by other CDEs.